 People often think that “Dyslexia” is just the reversing of letters or numbers, or that it means a person is lazy or perhaps not smart, but those stereotypes are far off base!
 Dyslexia is a brain-based learning difference that causes difficulty with reading, writing, spelling, and sometimes speaking but does not affect intelligence.
-It is estimated that 1 in 5 people have dyslexia (Link to IDA).
+It is estimated that 1 in 5 people have dyslexia.
 Its symptoms, if left untreated, persist into adulthood.
 The key is early intervention.

 It is estimated that 1 in 5 people have dyslexia.

 The International Dyslexia Association defines Dyslexia as…

 “Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.”

 At the Van Roekel Learning Center, we use proven methods with research-validated programs to help your child overcome learning differences.
 Our approach will lead to lifelong results and give your child the tools necessary to learn better in any environment.